Protect your network

 After you have enabled the services, you might need to configure your network or firewall to allow the connections between the services and your devices (also referred to as endpoints).

-Review network protection events in the Microsoft Defender for Endpoint Security Center
+Review network protection events in the Microsoft 365 Defender portal

 Review network protection events in Windows Event Viewer